morete/kubevirt-basics-training/content/en/docs/containerized-data-importer/_index.md

 labfoldernumber: "02"
 sectionnumber: 2
 description: >
-  Provision Virtual Machine Disk Images using the Containerized Data Importer
+  Provision virtual machine disk images using the Containerized Data Importer
 ---

 In this section we will get familiar with the Containerized Data Importer to provision PVCs which can be used as Disks